mevansam/terraform-provider-ldap/README.md

 Testing the Provider
 --------------------

-In order to run the tests locally an LDAP server needs to be run locally.
-You can launch this server in Docker with the test directory data using the provided script "`scripts/ldap-up.sh`".
-Once the LDAP server is running locally it can be accessed via the [phpLDAPadmin](http://phpldapadmin.sourceforge.net/wiki/index.php/Main_Page) application launched alongside the LDAP server via this [link](https://localhost:6443/).
+In order to run the tests an LDAP server needs to be run locally using the test directory database.
+You can launch this server in Docker using the provided script "`scripts/ldap-up.sh`".
+Once the LDAP server is running it can be accessed via the [phpLDAPadmin](http://phpldapadmin.sourceforge.net/wiki/index.php/Main_Page) application launched alongside the LDAP server via this [link](https://localhost:6443/).
 Once the instance is running you will need to export the following environment variables.

 ```
 export LDAP_HOST=<local host IP>